 - Reaching the top of a mountain / finishing a race / completing a goal

 There are many other things that can make us smile but which are not necessarily related to happiness.
 We can force a smile before somebody takes our picture, for instance, because this is a general convention when taking social pictures.
 The viewer of such picture may conclude that those in the picture were happy at that time, but this may not actually be the case.
 The limitation of this approach is that the viewer can never know for sure if what is being represented is a derivative of happiness or not, although one could argue that we should not be concerned with such things in any case, for as long as the correct response is elicited (ie if there is an association with happiness or happiness is indeed generated).
 My concern in connection with this limitation is only in as much as it can generate doubts in the viewer as to whether the symbol is genuine or not (eg is the smile fake?), thus ruining the intention.

 Are there other symbols that are specifically related to happiness other than smiley faces?
 Are there any colours, sounds or objects related to happiness?
 Can a colour or object, in itself, cause somebody to be happy?
-Does happiness require action, a sort of interaction between people or objects, in order to flourish?
+Does happiness require action, interaction between people or objects, in order to flourish?
 We can, for instance sometimes associate an object with a prior thought or situation and that can bring us a small degree of satisfaction, like a moment of joy, but again this could be a very personal response.